 MF: Yes, we have a very active segment of members involved with self-insured worker's compensation programs, including group self-insured funds.
-In addition to SIIA's Workers' Compensation Executive Forum, some key initiatives is the development of on-line educational content for group fund trustees, addressing expected regulatory staffing turnover in many states, and identifying issues where SIIA's lobbying and media relations team can provide value.
+In addition to SIIA's Workers' Compensation Executive Forum, some key initiatives are the development of online educational content for group fund trustees, addressing expected regulatory staffing turnover in many states, and identifying issues where SIIA's lobbying and media relations team can provide value.

-DK: We've seen numerous announcements over the last couple of years of companies upgrading to Diamond or Gold member status, can you talk a little SIIA's approach relative to these membership categories and the factors that have contributed to the apparent growth?
+DK: We've seen numerous announcements over the last couple of years of companies upgrading to Diamond or Gold member status, can you talk a little about SIIA's approach relative to these membership categories and the factors that have contributed to the apparent growth?

 MF: Unlike many other trade organizations that are relatively homogeneous in terms of size and business focus, SIIA is much more heterogeneous.
 We have smaller members with varying degrees of industry focus to companies with billion dollar balance sheets that focus exclusively on the self-insurance marketplace.
-Because of this disparity, it does not make sense to have a single membership category so we have created multiple membership categories with different dues rates and benefit packages.
+Because of this disparity, it does not make sense to have a single membership category, so we have created multiple membership categories with different dues rates and benefit packages.
 This has enabled companies to plug into SIIA at various entry points.

-With regard to increase in higher level membership, I think the bigger companies in our industry like what SIIA has been doing and would like to see us to continue to "scale," to put in growth company terms so that we can further promote and protect their business interests.
+With regard to the increase in higher level membership, I think the bigger companies in our industry like what SIIA has been doing and would like to see us continue to "scale," to put in growth company terms, so that we can further promote and protect their business interests.

-DK: SIIA has held some high profile International conferences in recent years, most recently in Costa Rica and Panama.
-What's the strategy behind this?
+DK: SIIA has held some high profile International conferences in recent years, most recently in Costa Rica, Panama and Puerto Rico.
+With Monterrey, Mexico now being added to the destination list, what's the strategy behind this?

-MF: We recognize that the insurance industry, like make other industries, has become increasingly global in nature and an increasing number of our members have told us they are looking for new business opportunities outside the United States.
+MF: We recognize that the insurance industry, like many other industries, has become increasingly global in nature and an increasing number of our members have told us they are looking for new business opportunities outside the United States.

 In this regard, SIIA believes it can play an important role of helping members identify these opportunities and facilitate the necessary business connections to take advantage of these opportunities.
-We have decided to focus on Latin America due to the geographic proximity and there is an uptick in interest in self-insurance and/or captive insurance from multiple countries within this region.
+We have decided to continue to focus on Latin America due to the geographic proximity and the fact that there is an uptick in interest in self-insurance and/or captive insurance from multiple countries within this region.